5 Major Project Management Risks and How to Mitigate them

 Risk assessment, or risk identification, is an acknowledgment that something could go wrong.
 In a risk assessment, you compile a list of risks and discuss how to mitigate them.
 Risk analysis is something several if not all, members of your team should be part of.
 Hold a meeting and then separately ask for insight from all team members about the risks you should consider.

-5 major project risks (and tips to deal with them)
+5 major project management risks and how to deal with it

 You can’t eliminate all the risks from your project, but prioritizing risks and getting your team prepared for the most likely obstacles can help you overcome problems more quickly and get back on track toward successful project completion.
 You need to have a proper risk mitigation plan so that the project won’t end up in failure.